 Photography or filming are not permitted during the defence of the dissertation, but they are permitted once the ceremony resumes after the committee returns.

 If the media (radio or television) wish to record the ceremony, the University’s Strategic Communication and Marketing Department must request permission from the Rector Magnificus.
-The candidate and supervisor must consent to such recordings.
+Those present must provide their written consent to such recordings.